ebi3102/emo-bulk-update-prices-for-woocommerce/readme.txt

 == Installation==

 This section describes how to install the plugin and get it working. e.g.
-1. Upload `emo-woo-price-update` directory to the `/wp-content/plugins/` directory.
+1. Upload ` emo-bulk-update-prices-for-woocommerce` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress. </li>
 3. In admin area from side menu click on `Prices management` to see other menus for different updating ways. </li>